Argument Analysis: Facebook's MD, Ajit Mohan's Challenge To Issuance Of Delhi Assembly Summons In Supreme Court

 The Supreme Court continued hearing arguments in M.D. & Vice President of Facebook India, Ajit Mohan's plea challenging the Delhi Assembly's summons.

-The hearing started with Dr Singhvi continuing his submissions that he could not conclude on February 3, 2021, due to internet connection issues at Justice Kaul's residence.
+The hearing started with Dr. Singhvi continuing his submissions that were partly heard on February 4, 2021.

-The matter is now listed for February 9, 2021, to conclude submissions by Dr Singhvi.
+The matter is now listed for 10th February 2021.